ThingLabsIo/ThingLabsIo.github.io/pages/workshop/js/02-setup-photon.md

 ---
-layout: page-js
+layout: page-fullwidth
-title: "Setting Up Your Particle Photon Firmware"
+title: "Setting Up Your Particle Photon"
-subheadline: "Building Connected Things with JavaScript"
+subheadline: "Node.js - Connected Weather Station"
 teaser: "In this lab you will install firmware onto your Particle Photon that will enable communication with the gateway application."
 show_meta: true
-comments: false
+comments: true
 header: no
 breadcrumb: true
 categories: [photon, iot, maker, javascript, node.js, johnny-five]
-permalink: /lang/js/setup-photon/
+permalink: /workshop/js/weather/setup-photon/
 ---
 ### Table of Contents
 *  Auto generated table of contents